Tony Hadley: 2006–2008: Passing Strangers

 2006 saw the release of Hadley's first solo album in nine years, a jazz-swing album entitled Passing Strangers.
 The album consisted of eighteen tracks, both covers and original songs, and was laid out in the format of a vinyl album, described by Hadley as being a "nod" to the good old days.
-In support of the album, Hadley headlined a "By Request" tour from March to May 2006, llowed by a big band tour later in the year.
+In support of the album, Hadley headlined a "By Request" tour from March to May 2006, followed by a big band tour later in the year.

 Hadley performed a set with several other 1980s acts at the Retro Fest on 1 September 2007 at Culzean Castle in Ayrshire, Scotland, which saw him reunite with Fry and Cox for a special rendition of "Addicted to Love", with Fry and Cox.

 In February 2008, Hadley took part in the Italian Sanremo Festival, where he duetted in both English and Italian with contestant Paolo Meneguzzi on Meneguzzi's song, "Grande" ("Big"), during the third day of the contest, where all contestants re-interpreted their songs with guest artists.
 On 22 February 2008, he performed as an interval act at the semi-final of Dora 2008, the selection of the Croatian entry for the Eurovision Song Contest.
 By the summer of 2008, rumours of a Spandau Ballet reunion had reached the press and in the summer of 2009, a reunion tour with the original line-up was announced.